-I am a Black speculative fiction and non-fiction writer finishing up my MFA at the Stonecoast low-residency program out of the University of Southern Maine.
+I am a Black speculative fiction and non-fiction writer who just finished getting an MFA from the Stonecoast low-residency program out of the University of Southern Maine.
 I primarily write about worlds that don’t yet (quite) exist – visions of the future, sideways glimpses into magic realms, quick trips into the land of the horrifyingly possible.
+I am also fascinated by people who embody one of my favorite Sondheim lyrics: nice is different than good.

-“Snake Season” – The Dark – A story about motherhood and sacrifice and the bayou.
+“Snake Season” – The Dark – A pregnant mother deals with ghosts of the past on the bayou.

 “How To Tell If You’re Living In A Dystopia – And Why It Matters” – Tor.com – An essay about the many flavors of dystopia, and why the genre as a whole is still important.